pantheon-systems/documentation/source/content/opensolr.md

 2. Go to the OpenSolr instance, and click on the "Configuration" tab.
 3. Upload the zip archive.

+If all goes well you should see success messages for **Server Connection** and **Core Connection** on your Drupal site's OpenSolr server configuration page at `admin/config/search/search-api/server/[your-servername]`.

 ## Add Search Index and Fields

-Now that you created the server connection, add an index by visiting admin/config/search/search-api and clicking on the **Add index** button and providing information about your index:
+Now that you created the server connection, add an index by visiting `admin/config/search/search-api` and clicking on the **Add index** button and providing information about your index:
 **Index name**: The displayed name you wish to give the index.
 **Datasources**: In this section, check the boxes corresponding to the entities you want indexed and available for searching.
 Configure each Datasource selected to indicate which items should be included in the index.
 **Server**: Select the OpenSolr server you just configured.